PureScript

-PureScript is a strongly-typed, purely-functional programming language that transpiles to JavaScript, C++11, and Go.
+PureScript is a strongly typed, purely functional programming language that transpiles to JavaScript, C++11, Erlang, and Go.
 It can be used to develop web applications, server side apps, and also desktop applications with use of Electron or via C++11 and Go compilers with suitable libraries.
 Its syntax is mostly comparable to that of Haskell.
-In addition, it introduces row polymorphism and extensible records.
-Also, contrary to Haskell, the PureScript language is defined as having a strict evaluation strategy, although there are non-conforming back ends which implement a lazy evaluation strategy.
+Also, it introduces row polymorphism and extensible records.
+Also, contrary to Haskell, the PureScript language is defined as having a strict evaluation strategy, although there are non-conforming back-ends which implement a lazy evaluation strategy.
+It is free and open-source software released under a BSD 3-clause license.

 History

 PureScript was initially designed by Phil Freeman in 2013.
-He started to work on PureScript since he wasn't satisfied by other attempts to transpile Haskell to JavaScript (e.g. using Fay, Haste, or GHCJS).
+He began work on it because he was unsatisfied by other attempts to transpile Haskell to JavaScript (e.g., using Fay, Haste, or GHCJS).